FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Proposed Fusion-Correction Network

 \textbf{Correction block}.
 Given the fused image $\mathbf{F^i}$, a Correction block at the $i$-th layer is applied on it to produce an exposure-enhanced image $\mathbf{O}^{i}$.
 Since the UNet~\cite{ronneberger2015u} proves to be effective in many low-level tasks~\cite{eilertsen2017hdr,liu2020single,hu2019runet}, our Correction block is also designed as a UNet-like network.
 To alleviate potential checkerboard artifacts~\cite{jiang2021enlightengan}, we replace the standard deconvolutional layer at each upsampling stage of UNet by a bilinear upsampling layer with a $3\times3$ convolutional layer.
 To improve its correction capability, we add a skip connection between the encoder and decoder of the UNet-like network.
-The Correction block in the 4-th LP layer is a 4-layer UNet-like network, which has 24 channels in the first convolutional layer of the encoder.
-As a standard UNet, the number of channels from layer to layer is doubled with halved image resolution.
-The rest Correction blocks are designed in the same manner.
+As a standard UNet, the number of output channels in the encoder is doubled from layer to layer with halved image resolution, as shown in Figure~\ref{fig: correction_block}.
+The Correction block in the base LP layer is a 4-layer UNet-like network, which has 24 channels in the first convolutional layer of the encoder.
 The second Correction block is also a 4-layer UNet-like network and has 16 channels in the first convolutional layer of the encoder.
 The third and the final Correction blocks are 3-layer UNet-like networks with 16 channels in the first convolutional layer of the encoder.
 Overall, the size of FC block gradually decreases with the progress of the image reconstruction.
-This enables our FCNet focus more on fusing and correcting the based LP levels of the input image or image sequence.
+This enables our FCNet to focus more on fusing and correcting the base LP levels of the input image or image sequence.
 The ablation studies in~\S\ref{sec:ablation} validate the effectiveness of this structure design for our Fusion and Correction blocks.